Itheum/architecture-diagrams/live_whitepaper.md

 Using the Itheum Data DEX, you can trade your data via a peer-to-peer, direct sale method or use our Data Coalition technology and align to a decentralized entity (backed by a DAO) which will trade your data on your behalf (whilst acting on your best interests) and compensate you after the successful trade of the data.
 Data Coalitions are explained in more detail in a below section, but they are a bit like _decentralized [credit unions](https://www.mycreditunion.gov/about-credit-unions/credit-union-different-than-a-bank) - [View a view on Credit Union Philosophy](https://www.youtube.com/watch?v=8RbksH4LS8U)_— who by representing many members (DAO stakers) have the collective bargaining power on who can procure your data and for what it can be used for (i.e. they trade on behalf of their members' interests)

-The Data DEX is extremely powerful; it also allows you to secure sensitive personal data in secure data vaults, it allows you to wrap your data as an NFT so you can earn royalties on any re-sale of your data (all these revolutionary features are provided in detail in below sections).
+The Data DEX is extremely powerful; It also allows you to secure sensitive personal data in secure data vaults, it allows you to wrap your data as an NFT so you can earn royalties on any re-sale of your data (all these revolutionary features are provided in detail in below sections).
 It also aims to be fully multi-chain compliant (EVM and non-EVM blockchains).

 The Data DEX can also be thought of as the `core data protocol layer` that enables decentralized data ownership and trade.
 This protocol can be abstracted with more products built on top of it; the `Data Metaverse` being an example of such a consumer-friendly, "viral" product suite.